 I whisper to Gyrax, “Why can’t I see anything?
 I mean, it feels good but…”

 “Your unquickened sight.”
 He catches Nyanti’s attention with a slight wave.
 “Can you open Jon’s aura?”

 “Of course.”
 By her matter-of-fact response, I get the impression that opening someone’s aura is hella easy.
 “Hold still.”
 She takes a drag off her loken and walks toward me.

-Soft-glowing runes appear around her eyes, which to be perfectly honest, I find kinda creepy.
-I know it’s silly and totally irrational, but I can’t help but think she’s gonna try and mind-ontrol me.
+Soft-glowing runes appear around her eyes.
+To be perfectly honest, I find them kinda creepy.
+I can’t help but think she’s gonna try and mind-control me.

 “What is…” Her brow wrinkles.
 “This is incredible.”

 Cool.
 Maybe I’m the Evermoor version of Luke Skywa—

 My Jedi fantasies screech to a halt.
 “What?”

 “Could you at least try?”
 Gyrax asks.

 The others look mildly interested, but mostly puzzled.
 I bite back the urge to snap, Thanks guys.
 Apparently, the only one who cares about me is my former dog.